Voter Suppression and College Students

 Wisconsin Voter ID Law

-Wisconsin's voter ID law, which passed in 2012, allowed student IDs as an acceptable form of identification for voting, but the IDs had to have signatures and a two-year expiration date.
+Wisconsin's voter ID law, passed in 2012, allowed student IDs as an acceptable form of identification for voting.
+But the IDs had to have signatures and a two-year expiration date.

-The result was that student ID cards from only three of 26 University of Wisconsin campuses and seven of 23 private colleges were acceptable for use as IDs in the 2016 election.
-That meant many young people were turned away at the polls.
+The result was that regular student ID cards from only three of 26 University of Wisconsin campuses met the law's requirements for use in the 2016 election.
+Only seven of 23 private colleges' regular student IDs met the requirements.
+That meant many young people could not cast a vote in the 2016 general election.

-The University of Wisconsin began to provide special voter ID cards that could be used, along with proof of enrollment, to allow students to vote.
-The problem continued for many private colleges.
-Common Cause provided a list of private college student IDs that could be used as valid voter photo IDs in 2018.
+The University of Wisconsin began to provide special voter ID cards that students could use to vote.
+But the problem continued for many private colleges.
+Common Cause provided a list of private college student IDs students could use as valid voter photo IDs in 2018.

 New Hampshire Residential Intent Laws

-In the 1970s, New Hampshire sought to exclude student voters by disqualifying anyone from voting in municipal elections if they had a “firm intention" of leaving that town at a predetermined time in the future.
-Many students intend to leave their college town after graduation; therefore they were excluded.
+In the 1970s, New Hampshire sought to exclude student voters by disqualifying them from voting in municipal elections.
+Specifically, it disqualified anyone with a firm intention of leaving town at a predetermined time.
+Many students intend to leave their college town after graduation.
+So, the law prevented them from voting.

 Iowa and Student Polling Places

-In 2019, the Iowa senate introduced SF 575, which would prevent satellite voting locations in “state-owned buildings," like the University of Iowa, Iowa State University, and University of Northern Iowa campuses.
-These state-operated universities are home to thousands of Iowa students who previously used polling stations located at their universities for voting.
-The new law would not impact students attending private schools of higher education.
+In 2019, the Iowa senate introduced SF 575, which would have prevented satellite voting locations in “state-owned buildings," like the University of Iowa, Iowa State University, and University of Northern Iowa campuses.
+These public universities are home to thousands of resident and non-resident students who previously used polling stations at their schools.
+The bill died in committee in 2019.

 Florida Universities and Parking Requirements

-SB 7066, Florida's new voting law, included a new clause regarding the responsibilities of polling locations and election supervisors.
-It requires that there be "sufficient non-permitted parking to accommodate the anticipated amount of voters" at early voting polling locations.
+SB 7066, Florida's new voting law, included a clause regarding the responsibilities of polling locations and election supervisors.
+It requires "sufficient nonpermitted parking to accommodate the anticipated number of voters" at early voting polling locations.

 Florida's college campuses provided early polling access for almost 60,000 voters in the last national election.
-However, on many college campuses, that kind of parking is unavailable and many student voters live on campus or do not own cars.
+But many college campuses don't have enough parking to comply with the new law.
+Many student voters also live on campus or don't own cars.

 Brennan Center for Justice Policy Brief on Student Voting

-In 2006, the Brennan Center for Justice issued a policy brief that looked at the problem of low voter turnout among young voters, aged 18 to 21.
-Already by the year 2000, voter turnout among young people had dropped 13 percent from 1972 when the voting age was lowered.
+In 2006, the Brennan Center for Justice issued a policy brief that examined the problem of low voter turnout among young voters aged 18 to 21.
+By 2000, voter turnout among young people had dropped 13% from 1971, when the government lowered the voting age to 18.

-In reviewing the problem, they found that the picture was more nuanced than simply disengaged young voters.
-They found that a great number of young people who wanted to vote were prevented from doing so because of legal or administrative barriers.
+After reviewing the problem, they found more nuance than simply disengaged young voters.
+In fact, they found that many young people wanted to vote.
+The Brennan Center noted that legal or administrative barriers prevented them from voting.

 Was this helpful?